aayars/comrade/README.md

 ## Comrade is good Mastodon bot. Салюд!

-This repo is just a set of scripts to post and stream toots from the command line.
+This repo is a set of scripts to post and stream toots from the command line.

 Twitter support is deprecated.
 When it breaks, it breaks forever.